Immigration History

 The Harbour at Montréal, The Great Port on the St. Lawrence.
 Canada Today, 1913.
 GGA Image ID # 14c763b1d2

 Although closed to navigation over four months of each year by the freezing of the St. Lawrence River, Montréal far surpasses other Canadian ports in volume and value of traffic.
-Its favored geographic location, at the head of ocean navigation on St. Lawrence and the foot of inland navigation of the Great Lakes, has made this port the converging point both for railroads and for ocean steamers and Great Lakes vessels.
+Its favored geographic location, at the head of ocean navigation on the St. Lawrence and the foot of inland navigation of the Great Lakes, has made this port the converging point for railroads, ocean steamers, and Great Lakes vessels.

-Therefore, it is an economical and convenient transshipping center for exports from and imports to both eastern and central Canada.
-Montréal's grain export trade holds the first rank among world ports: millions of bushels are transshipped annually from lake and rail curriers to ocean steamers destined principally to Europe.
+Therefore, it is an economical and convenient transshipping center for exports from and imports to eastern and central Canada.
+Montréal's grain export trade holds the first rank among world ports: millions of bushels are transshipped annually from lake and rail carriers to ocean steamers destined principally for Europe.

-Montréal's port commands the shortest and cheapest trade route to Great Britain and has behind it possibilities for a Canal and River system for tapping the trade of almost the entire continent.
+Montréal's port commands the shortest and cheapest trade route to Great Britain.
+It has possibilities for a Canal and River system for tapping the trade of almost the entire continent.
 It is a national duty that full advantage be taken of this geographical position to build up an all-Canadian water route between the Great West and Montréal capable of handling Canada's exports and imports through Canadian seaports and also enabling us to compete successfully for the American trade from the Great Lake ports, which are tributary to this route.

 The Port of Montréal with Two Ocean Liners in Harbor, 1926.
 GGA Image ID # 1d46701795